Devstia/Devstia-documentation/docs/introduction/devstia-personal-web.md

 By using this IP address; your other computers/mobile devices will be able to locate and display the websites you have created using the **.dev.pw** TLD.

 ## Snapshots
 The Snapshots feature is located on the Devstia Settings window under the System tab.
 You may use the buttons "Create" and "Restore" to backup your entire web server VM (virtual machine).
 A single, fast, native-optimized, VM is used to store and manage all of you websites for optimal performance.
-You can backup or restore them as a single file using these snapshot control.
+You can backup or restore them as a single file using these snapshot controls.

+The "Erase and Re-install Server" option can be used to ***erase the entire server*** and start with a new server without any websites; as if you are using Devstia for the first time.
+In lieu of downloading the VM again, this button will unpack the archive that was originally downloaded when you first installed Devstia Personal Web.

 ::: warning Optimize Hard Drive Space
 Snapshots can grow in size over time as you manage websites.
 The files are compressed and optimized when using the snapshot "Create" button.
 You may want to occassionally use "Create", followed by "Restore" to backup and optimize space.